cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/getting-started/pre-workshop-setup.md

 If you are attending a CloudBees led workshop then these setup steps should be completed before the start of the workshop event.

+## Slack

+1. Join the CloudBees Workshop Slack workspace with this [invite link](https://join.slack.com/t/cloudbees-workshops/shared_invite/zt-gn9vw4iu-IogkJaiY1Esv6Vcj77RktQ).
+2. Once you have joined the Slack workspace, feel free to use the `#one-on-one-help-requests` channel if you have any questions before the workshop starts.

 ## GitHub Setup

 ### Create a GitHub.com Account